 This is an exciting time at the University of Tennessee College of Architecture and Design.
-In 2015 our college will be 50 years old.
+In 2015 we turned 50 years old.
 Our graduates have experienced extraordinary success ranging from industry leaders like Robin Klehr Avia (BSID 1976), presently Chair of the Board at Gensler, the largest design and architecture firm in the world, to emerging architect Josh Flowers (B.Arch.
 2001), one of eight young professionals across the nation honored by the American Institute of Architects with their Young Architect Award for 2014.

 At the University of Tennessee, we strive to be at the forefront of changes that will enable the best and brightest students to pursue entrepreneurial initiatives, to lead creative teams, and to accelerate innovation.
 To do that, we are intensifying our efforts to bring new energy, strength, and purpose to our curriculum.
-In the past two years, we have added 18 faculty and staff members to an already strong cohort.
+In the past few years, we have added more than 20 faculty and staff members to an already strong cohort.

 To elevate our teaching and learning capabilities, we also have installed over $2.5 million in new equipment and infrastructure upgrades to our facilities, including 400 state-of-the-art student workstations in the Art and Architecture Building, and the acquisition of a 20,000 square-foot fabrication laboratory, innovation hub, and design studio in a superbly renovated building in the heart of downtown Knoxville.